Sen. Ron Johnson to Newsmax: Hillary Clinton's Actions 'More Egregious'

-Sen. Ron Johnson, R-Wisc., told Newsmax Wednesday that while special counsel Jack Smith seems poised to indict former President Donald Trump for mishandling classified documents, the Department of Justice decided not to prosecute former Secretary of State Hillary Clinton for "more egregious" violations handling such materials.
+Sen. Ron Johnson, R-Wis., told Newsmax on Wednesday that while special counsel Jack Smith seems poised to indict former President Donald Trump for mishandling classified documents, the Department of Justice decided not to prosecute former Secretary of State Hillary Clinton for "more egregious" violations handling such materials.

 Smith was appointed by Attorney General Merrick Garland to look into Trump's handling of documents.
 The FBI raided Trump's Mar-a-Lago estate in Florida in August 2022, seizing boxes of classified materials taken when the former president left Washington in 2021.